Tag: Joni Scott

 At any airport or train station anywhere in the world, you used to be able to spot someone reading an Agatha Christie novel, no matter their nationality.
 Maybe not so much now, as everyone has their nose in a phone, in what is called ‘Phubbing’.
 A combination of the word phone and snubbing!

-Agatha in Film
+Agatha Christie in Film

 Recently, some writers have attempted to copy her work and write in her style, re-establishing the cosy mystery genre.
 This is encouraging!
 But they will never trump Agatha, the queen of mysteries.